 Our garden has not frozen over yet, so we still have plenty of kale growing and it always tastes better in the cooler weather.
 I have been trying to come up with new ways to use all that kale.
 Along with the grated carrots, it does make a great addition to the pizza base adding a few more veggies for the daily intake.

 *Substitute 100 g of starter with a package of yeast.
 Use 1/4 cup of warm water to dissolve the yeast and a pinch of sugar.
 Plus an extra 1/2 cup of gluten free flour*

 Or use a bought pizza base.

-2 large leaves of kale, finely chopped or blended
+- 2 large leaves of kale finely shopped or blended

 - Feed the sourdough starter in the morning with 50g brown rice flour and 50 ml of water.
 Leave at room temperature for the day

 - Mix all ingredients and leave the dough covered, on the counter for an hour then into the fridge for the night.

 - The next morning add 1 tsp psyllium husk and enough white rice flour, that the dough rolls into a ball

 - Roll the dough out using your hands and shape on parchment paper to fit on a pizza stone or tray